 Listeria monocytogenes, a foodborne pathogen, grows well in cold temperatures.
 So, contaminated meat in a deli case could cross-contaminate meats and cheeses stored nearby or sliced on the same slicer.

-The public disclosure of brands, names of companies or stores is not required to file a lawsuit.
+The U.S. Department of Agriculture’s Food Safety and Inspection Service (USDA FSIS) is conducting traceback investigations to determine which company supplied the contaminated products.
+But the public disclosure of brands, companies or stores is not required to file a lawsuit.
 If there is evidence that demonstrates a link between the contaminated product and the illness, a claim can be filed.

-Deli Meat and Cheese Listeria Outbreak
+2019 Deli Meat and Cheese Listeria Outbreak

 Last year, another Listeria outbreak linked to deli meats and cheeses was announced by the CDC.
 That outbreak, which had been ongoing for three years, also included 10 illnesses and one fatality.
 The illnesses were reported from Massachusetts, Michigan, New York, New Jersey and Pennsylvania.

 The people sickened in that outbreak reported eating meats and cheese sliced at deli counters in the weeks before they became ill.
 The outbreak strain was identified in samples of meat sliced at a deli, and from deli counters in multiple retail locations in New York and Rhode Island.
 However, USDA FSIS said it did not have enough evidence to narrow down which product was the source of contamination and would not release brand names or the names of stores or even the type of meat or cheese associated with the outbreak.